 9.2.3.
-Insurance or extended Warranty Coverage
+Insurance or Warranty Coverage for end-entities

 If Sectigo was negligent in issuing a Certificate that resulted in a Covered Loss to a Relying Party, the Relying Party MAY be eligible under Sectigo's Relying Party Warranty to receive up to the Maximum Certificate Coverage per Incident, subject to the Total Payment Limit, for all claims related to that Certificate.
 For complete terms and conditions, see the Relying Party Agreement and the Relying Party Warranty located in the Repository.